goptics/varmq/docs/API_REFERENCE.md

     if err := enqueuedErrJob.Err(); err != nil {
        fmt.Printf("Job %s processing error: %v\n", enqueuedErrJob.ID(), err)
     }
-    // Drain() is generally not needed here because Err() was called.
+    // Note: Calling Err() automatically handles resource cleanup.
-    // Call enqueuedErrJob.Drain() only if you added the job
+    // Only call Drain() if you need to abandon the job without reading its result.
-    // but decided NOT to call enqueuedErrJob.Err().
   }

   // For ResultQueue[T,R] from NewResultWorker